 Where you have tourists, you have crap to sell tourists.
 It seems like every other shop is selling cheap Carnival masks and costumes, made in China.
 And those that were not selling tacky souvenirs were selling $20,000 purses.
-I did not realize that Louis Vitton, Prada, Versace and Fendi sold purses that cost more than a practical, fuel-efficient Honda Civic.
+I did not realize that Louis Vitton, Prada, Versace and Fendi sold purses that cost more than a small car.

 Venice, in the end, wasn’t as expensive as advertised.
 We got a good deal on our room and ate pizza almost every meal (not sitting down as they charge for that).
 We didn’t ride the gondola.
 At $135 for a 40-minute ride at night, it was just a little too expensive for us.